An Insolvency Practitioner appointed to either a Limited Company or Limited Liability Partnership.

 See Deal Participant.

-The face value of an individual investment in a deal being the result of a successful bid in the Primary Market irrespective of any premium paid or discount received in the Secondary Market.
-The total investment in any deal will be the aggregate of these participations plus any premium paid and minus any discount received in the Secondary Market.
+The face value of an individual investment in a deal being the result of a successful bid in the Primary Market or purchase through the Secondary Market irrespective of any premium paid or discount received.
+The total investment in any deal will be the aggregate of these participations, plus any premium paid and minus any discount received in the Secondary Market.

 Comprised of qualified third party consultants appointed by the borrower and/or the Senior Lender and/or CapitalStackers to advise on the property or development scheme.
 Typically, surveyors with expertise in property investment, valuation and building survey; structural engineers, mechanical and electrical consultants, cost consultants, project managers and monitoring surveyors.
 May also include specialist consultants in connection with, inter alia, environmental risk, asbestos removal, rights of light issues, etc.